Step 1 - Choosing How, When and Where

 WHERE - Choosing WHERE to have your ceremony

 - Choose the Gretna Registration Office for your ceremony.
 You should telephone the Registrar direct and check the availability of your preferred date and cost prior to completing the M10s (Marriage Notices) or CP10s (Civil Partnership Notices).
+Please make sure you read the guidance notes for marriage or guidance notes for civil partnership before completing the forms.

 If your ceremony is more than 3 months ahead, you may wish to secure the date and time of your ceremony at Gretna Registration Office in order to proceed with other arrangements i.e. wedding reception, honeymoon etc. If you would like to make an advance booking for a ceremony up to one year ahead please contact the registration office to make a booking.